December 14, 2010

 Nearly 2,000 students will graduate Friday and Saturday (Dec.
 17 and 18) during four Texas Tech University ceremonies at the United Spirit Arena.
 Texas Tech alumna and NASA flight director Ginger Kerrick will serve as commencement speaker for these ceremonies.

-Commencement exercises for the College of Arts & Sciences begin at 4 p.m.
+Commencement exercises for the College of Arts and Sciences begin at 4 p.m.
 Friday.
 The Graduate School ceremony follows at 7 p.m.

-The Colleges of Education, Visual & Performing Arts, Human Sciences, Architecture and the Edward E. Whitacre Jr. College of Engineering, as well as students receiving university studies degrees will attend the exercises beginning at 9 a.m.
+The Colleges of Education, Visual and Performing Arts, Human Sciences, Architecture and the Edward E. Whitacre Jr. College of Engineering, as well as students receiving university studies degrees will attend the exercises beginning at 9 a.m.
 Saturday.
-A ceremony for the Colleges of Agricultural Sciences & Natural Resources, Mass Communications, the Rawls College of Business, the Honors College and University College follows at 1:30 p.m.
+A ceremony for the Colleges of Agricultural Sciences and Natural Resources, Mass Communications, the Rawls College of Business, the Honors College and University College follows at 1:30 p.m.

 The School of Law Hooding Ceremony begins at 5 p.m.
 Saturday at the Allen Theatre in the Student Union Building.

 A Texas Tech University alumna and lead station flight director at NASA will serve as speaker for December commencement exercises.

 Ginger Kerrick, who earned her bachelor’s degree in physics in 1991 and a master’s degree in physics in 1993 from Texas Tech, is the first female Hispanic flight director at NASA.
 She pursued her dream of working at NASA since she was 5 years old.